Pramatha Chaudhuri: Youth

 Chaudhuri joined the Presidency College, Kolkata for the First Arts course.
-But he had to shift to Krishnagar again as there was an outbreak of dengue fever in Kolkata and joined sophomore year Arts class at Krishnagar College.
-Unfortunately he had to suspend his studies again and moved to his father in Dinajpur owing to persistent fever.
-Later his elder brother Sir Ashutosh Chaudhuri inspired him to learn French and Chaudhuri became an ardent student of French literature, and also developed an absorbing interest in the Pre-Raphaelite poets.
-Returning to Kolkata in 1887, he passes the Arts examination from St. Xavier's College, Calcutta with second division marks.
+But he had to shift to Krishnagar again as there was an outbreak of dengue fever in Kolkata and joined the sophomore year Arts class at Krishnagar College.
+He suspended his studies again and moved to his father in Dinajpur owing to persistent fever.
+Returning to Kolkata in 1887, he passed the Arts examination from St. Xavier's College, Calcutta with second division marks.

-Tagore, who made a selection of his own poems for Kadi O Komal with Ashutosh Chaudhuri's collaboration, was a frequent visitor in the Chaudhuri residence in Mott Lane, Kolkata.
-Ashutosh was married to Pratibha Devi, a niece of Tagore and Pramatha to Indira Devi, the daughter of Satyendranath Tagore, Rabindranath's elder brother.
-Chaudhuri later recalled, "The aesthetic envioronment of the Tagore house whetted my appetite for music.
-To cap it all, there was Rabindranath's personal affection for us."
-Chaudhuri's wife, later known as Indira Devi Chaudhurani, was a connoisseur of Rabindra Sangeet.

-Chaudhuri's attraction to poetry began when he started attending the discussions between his brother and Tagore.
-In Atma Katha, he later asserted, "Poetry became meaningful to me.
-Our pursuit of it was promoted by Rabindranath's presence in person.
-That created an amazing atmosphere in our family."

-Chaudhuri returned to Presidency College in 1888 and the following year received the bachelor's degree with first class Honours in philosophy.
-Then he toured far and wide, visiting many places, including Asansol and Darjeeling in Bengal, Sitarampur in Bihar, Raipur in Madhya Pradesh and during this period he learned Sanskrit and Italian.
-While in Rajshahi (now in Bangladesh) at Lokendranath Palit's residence, Chaudhuri, along with Tagore and Palit, spent hours discussing the course of literature which was later chronicled in his Panchabhut.
-He got his M.A. in English from Presidency College, standing first in the first class.

 Works

-Qualifying for law thereafter, Chaudhuri joined the firm of Ashutosh Dhar, a solicitor, as an article clerk.
-Chaudhuri sailed for England in 1893 and returned three years after as a Barrister-at-Law, having been called to the bar at/by the Inner Temple.
+After qualifying law, Chaudhuri joined the law firm of Ashutosh Dhar, a solicitor, as an article clerk.
+Chaudhuri sailed for England in 1893 and returned three years after as a Barrister-at-Law, having been called to the bar at the Inner Temple.
 Meanwhile, between, 1890 and 1893, two of his original essays and two stories, Phuldani (The Flower Vase) and Torquato Tasso, were published.
 Khayal Khata (A Scrap Book) was the first piece that appeared under the pen name Birbal in a Bengali journal Bharati in 1902.
 He wrote Ek Tukro Smritikatha (A Handful of Reminiscence), in 1908.

-With a colloquial style in Bengali Prose and the dominating element of reason and rationality, Chaudhuri as the editor of Sabuj Patra made his first appearance.
-Around the magazine developed an assembly of authors, a fraternity that regularly gathered in Chaudhuri's Bright Street house.